The "Fish" Cheer/I-Feel-Like-I'm-Fixin'-to-Die Rag: Composition and Rag Baby

 Although the song achieved national notoriety when it was included on Country Joe and the Fish's second album, I Feel Like I'm Fixin' to Die, it was first composed and distributed two years prior.
 In 1965, Country Joe McDonald founded and edited for a local counterculture magazine in Berkeley, California, which he called Rag Baby – a Bay Area adaptation of the folk magazine Broadside.
 McDonald published four editions of the magazine, and sought to incorporate musical influences to support Rag Babys left-wing message.
 To accommodate the issue, McDonald was inspired to distribute a "talking issue" of the magazine, an extended play called Rag Baby Talking Issue No. 1.

-In June 1965, an early incarnation of Country Joe and the Fish recorded an acoustic version of "I-Feel-Like-I'm-Fixin'-to-Die Rag", the later debut album track, "Superbird", and two other songs by local folk musician, Peter Krug at Arhoolie Records Studios, under the guidance of record producer Chris Strachwitz.
-According to McDonald, the rag was written in under 30 minutes with a conscious purpose of reflecting on the escalation of the Vietnam War, while he composed another song, "Who Am I", which was also relating to the US's increasing armed involvement.
-About 100 copies of the EP were pressed on McDonald's independent label and, were sold at Sproul Plaza in UC Berkeley, during a Teach-in, and in underground stores that stocked Rag Baby.
+In June 1965, an early incarnation of Country Joe and the Fish recorded an acoustic version of "I-Feel-Like-I'm-Fixin'-to-Die Rag", the later debut album track, "Superbird", and two other songs by local folk musician Peter Krug, at Arhoolie Records Studios, under the guidance of record producer Chris Strachwitz.
+According to McDonald, the rag was composed in under 30 minutes, with a conscious purpose of commenting on the escalation of the Vietnam War, while he wrote another song, "Who Am I", which was also connected to U.S. involvement in the war.
+About 100 copies of the EP were pressed on McDonald's independent label, and were sold in Sproul Plaza during an anti-Vietnam War teach-in at UC Berkeley, and in underground stores that stocked Rag Baby.

 The song's lyrics implicitly blame American politicians, high-level military officers, and industry corporations on starting the Vietnam War.
 McDonald composed "I-Feel-Like-I'm-Fixin'-to-Die Rag" in the summer of 1965, just as the U.S.'s military involvement was increasing, and was intensively opposed by the young generation.
-It expresses discontent towards the process of conscription, through the use of dark humor, and culminating in a reflection of casualties of the war, as hinted in the satirical invitation to "be the first one on your block, to have your boy come home in a box".
+It expresses discontent towards the process of conscription through the use of dark humor, and culminates in a reflection of casualties of the war, as hinted in the satirical invitation to "be the first one on your block, to have your boy come home in a box".
 In addition, the song features a signature chorus:

 And it's one, two, three, what are we fighting for?